 1 If information varies within an analytical group, separate by individual analyte.
+2 Reference number from QAPP Worksheet #21.

 5Completeness is calculated as the number of samples planned to be collected divided by the number of sample results that were rejected.